pagkly/Zed/Investopedia3/Understanding Perceived Value.md

 There are five types of utilities that companies aim to create through marketing campaigns for products:

--   Form utility is the aesthetic appeal of the physical [design of a product](https://www.investopedia.com/ask/answers/042815/what-difference-between-research-and-development-and-product-development.asp).
+-   Form utility is the aesthetic appeal of the physical [[design of a product]](https://www.investopedia.com/ask/answers/042815/what-difference-between-research-and-development-and-product-development.asp).
 Even a utilitarian product like a frying pan can increase in perceived value because of its appealing design.
 -   Task utility is the value attached to a service that saves the customer time, effort, or money.
 Car detailing shops and laundry services offer utility value.
 -   Time utility refers to the ease of access to a service or product, such as 24-hour service compared to 9-to-5 hours.
 -   Place utility is the convenience of the location, like a fast-food outlet that's around the corner compared to a restaurant that's 20 miles away.